jadc/tracker/content/roses-v2.md

 "aHR0cHM6Ly9kYnJlZS5vcmcvdi8zYmY4Mzc="
 ]
 ---
-Scrapped from *The Life of Pi'erre 4 Deluxe* after the track *Simon Says*
+This version contains a transition, hinting that it was scrapped from *The Life of Pi'erre 4 Deluxe* after the track *Simon Says*

 Purchased in a group buy